keptn/enhancement-proposals/text/0062-rbac-for-secrets.md

 ## Open questions/Implementation details
 - Was it planned to map the "scope" provided in the secret endpoints to Kubernetes Service Accounts when K8s secrets are used for storing the secrets?
 Or is the scope something different?
+--> We identified that we can map the scope to a K8s service account.
 - Scopes are currently statically configured using a `scopes.yaml` file and this file only contains the "keptn-default" scope.
 How can we support arbitrary scopes?
+--> For the first version, we stick to statically configured scopes in the scopes.yaml file.
+Additionally, we will add a scope for the webhook-service and for the dynatrace-service.